maltezfaria/DataFlowTasks.jl/docs/src/index.md

 This package defines a `DataFlowTask` type which behaves very much like a Julia `Task`, except that it allows the user to specify explicit *data dependencies*.
-This information is then be used to automatically infer *task dependencies* by constructing and analyzing an underlying directed acyclic graph based on how tasks access the underlying data.
-The premise is that it is sometimes simpler to specify how *tasks depend on data* than to specify how *tasks depend on each other*.
+This information is then be used to automatically infer *task dependencies* by constructing and analyzing a directed acyclic graph based on how tasks access the underlying data.
+Three The premise is that it is sometimes simpler to specify how *tasks depend on data* than to specify how *tasks depend on each other*.

-The strategy implemented here differs `Dagger.jl` in that ...
-See the [TiledFactorization](@ref tiledfactorization-section) for a more detailed comparison.
+!!! important "Similarities and differences with `Dagger.jl`"
+    TODO

 The use of a `DataFlowTask` is intended to be as similar to a native `Task` as possible.
 The API revolves around three macros: